google/WebFundamentals/src/content/en/updates/2016/05/houdini.md

 Font metrics is exactly what it sounds like.
 What is the bounding box (or the bounding boxes when we are wrapping) when I render string X with font Y at size Z?
-What if I go all crazy unicode on you like using [ruby annotations]?
+What if I go all super unicode on you like using [ruby annotations]?
 This has been requested a lot and Houdini should finally make these wishes come true.